amalini10j/Covid19-Data-Analysis/README.md

 **Running 100 iterations for this ICU prediction**:

-- the model had an accuracy of 71%:
+- The model had an accuracy of 71%:

 ![ICU accuracy](Images/ML_images/CatBoost100_ICU_Accuracy.PNG)

-- the model's feature importance was as follows:
+- The model's feature importance was as follows:

 ![ICU feature importance](Images/ML_images/CatBoost100_FeatureImportance_ICU.PNG)

-We also adjusted the model's target variable to 'intubed' to predict if a patient's is likely to be intubated.
+We also adjusted the model's target variable to 'intubed' to predict if a patient is likely to be intubated.

 **Running 100 iterations for intubation prediction**:

-- model had an accuracy of 71%:
+- Model had an accuracy of 71%:

 ![Intubation accuracy](Images/ML_images/CatBoost100_Intubed_Accuracy.PNG)

-- the model's feature importance was as follows:
+- The model's feature importance was as follows:

 ![intubation feature importance](Images/ML_images/CatBoost100_FeatureImportance_Intubed.PNG)